Interstate 490 (Illinois): Route description

 I-490 will begin at a partial interchange with I-294 (Tri-State Tollway) in Franklin Park, south of O'Hare International Airport.
 There will be an interchange with Franklin Avenue/Green Street.
 The tollway will head north before curving westward to briefly parallel the Canadian Pacific Railway before crossing it.
-Immediately afterward, the tollway will have an interchange with IL 19 (Irving Park Road).
+Immediately afterwards, the tollway will have an interchange with IL 19 (Irving Park Road).
 On the western side of O'Hare International Airport, I-490 will have an interchange with IL 390 (Elgin–O'Hare Tollway) at the entrance to a planned western terminal.
 Continuing north, I-490 will cross over the Canadian Pacific Railway and the Union Pacific Railroad Milwaukee Subdivision and have an interchange with IL 72 (Touhy Avenue) before ending at a trumpet interchange with I-90 (Jane Addams Memorial Tollway) in Des Plaines.

 History

 In December 2009, the Illinois Department of Transportation (IDOT) finalized the routing of the western bypass.
 Intermediate interchanges are planned at County Line Road/Franklin Avenue, IL 19, IL 390, and IL 72.